hamyyy/SFML-Template/README.md

 PRODUCTION_FOLDER=build
 ```

-### Production building in OS X
+### Production building in MacOS

 Use Xcode to bundle your final build!
 It's as simple as that.
-Otherwise it's going to launch through a terminal window.
-Follow the rest of the directions outlined [HERE](https://www.sfml-dev.org/tutorials/2.5/start-osx.php), copy your code-base in, and you should be good to go.
+Otherwise your game/program will launch through a terminal window.
+Follow the rest of the directions outlined [HERE](https://www.sfml-dev.org/tutorials/2.5/start-osx.php), copy your code-base in the Xcode project folder, and you should be good to go.

 ## Profile: Debug